SEA-ME-COSS/Autonomous-Driving-Simulation/README.md

 ## Note

 The communication between the controller node and the receiver node is machine-to-machine.
 Make sure that local machine and Raspberry Pi are connected to the same WLAN.
-If connection is not possible, disable the firewall using the following command.
+If connection is not successful, disable the firewall using the following command.

 ```bash
 # Local & Raspberry Pi